NITDgpOS/MemeFinder/README.md

 * `next(canvas)`: displays the next image on the `canvas`

+## Precog Task
-This was done for the fufilment of __Recruitment Tasks - Spring to Summer 2017 : Task D__ by Precog IIIT D
+* The project is done for the fufilment of __Recruitment Tasks - Spring to Summer 2017 : Task D__ by Precog IIIT D
+* The project asked for minimum 1000 memes but I have scraped only 835 memes.
+The scraper is capable of acquiring a lot of memes, even more than thousand but because of the deadline I focussed more on testing than scraping.
+For more memes, please run the bash file `collect.sh`
+* Some memes may be `nsfw` I couldn't find the time to manually filter them, I am extremely sorry for this.

 ### Applicant Details:
 * Name:						Aniq Ur Rahman